 BioFinder is a database and mapping tool for identifying Vermont's lands and waters that support important ecosystems, natural communities, habitats, and species.
-It was developed by the Agency of Natural Resources and partners to support stewardship and conservation.
-Updated in 2016, BioFinder highlights networks of forests, streams and other features that together create the heart and backbone of Vermont's landscape..
+It features Vermont Conservation Design and was developed by the Agency of Natural Resources and partners to support stewardship, conservation, and land-use planning.
+BioFinder highlights networks of forests, streams and other features that together create the heart and backbone of Vermont's landscape and biodiversity.

 Let's get started…

-· Interpreting Results gives you guidance for getting the most out of your research.
+- Interpreting Results provides guidance for getting the most out of your BioFinder research.

-· Mapping Vermont’s Natural Heritage is a guide that describes the datasets used on BioFinder, interprets them, and lists possible strategies for conserving them.
+- Mapping Vermont’s Natural Heritage is a guidebook that describes the datasets in BioFinder, interprets them, and reviews different strategies for conserving important ecological features.

 - Webinars & Trainings introduce users to BioFinder and other topics in conservation science and land-use planning.